meliorence/react-native-snap-carousel/README.md

 ## Known issues

-### ScrollView's limitations
+### FlatList and ScrollView's limitations

-Note that this plugin is built on top of React Native's `ScrollView`.
+Note that this plugin is built on top of React Native's `FlatList` which, in turn, is based on `ScrollView`.
 Unfortunately, its implementation shows flaws that affect the plugin, the main ones being the following:
 - there is no `scrollEnd` event
 - `scrollTo` method doesn't accept any callback
 - Android's `scrollTo` animation is quite brutal.

+On top of that, `FlatList` has its own set of bugs and buggy behaviors.

 We're trying to work around these issues, but the result is not always as smooth as we'd want it to be.
 Keep that in mind and go spam [React Native's Feature Request](https://react-native.canny.io/feature-requests) ;-)